-A Club Fair, which introduces students to the various active organizations on campus, is held early each fall.
-Below is a partial club listing.
-Check www.knoxvillecatholic.com for descriptions and updates concerning Clubs and Organizations.
-Depending on moderator preference, students enrolled in specific clubs may also receive correspondence regarding upcoming activities via RenWeb.
+The Activities Fair, introduces students to both student-run clubs as well as other KCHS organizations, activities, and honor societies.
+Below is a list of the 2024-2025 student-run clubs.
+Check www.knoxvillecatholic.com for descriptions and updates concerning clubs and organizations.
+Depending on moderator preference, students enrolled in specific clubs may also receive correspondence regarding upcoming activities via FACTS.